Smoke-free pregnancy

 Our midwives and doctors are committed to providing you with the highest standards of care to ensure that you and your baby enjoy a happy and safe pregnancy.
 Quitting smoking is the most important lifestyle factor that you can change during pregnancy to protect your baby’s health and development and improve your own health and wellbeing.

-Giving up smoking is difficult but with the support from your midwife and local Stop Smoking Service, you can give up smoking for good.
+Giving up smoking is difficult but with the support from your midwife and in-house or local Stop Smoking Service, you can give up smoking for good.

 Tobacco smoke contains over 7000 poisonous chemicals including carbon monoxide.
 Carbon monoxide significantly reduces the amount of oxygen and nutrients that pass across the placenta to the baby each time a cigarette is smoked.
 This affects the growth and development of the baby and increases the risk of: